Sunday, May 16, 2021

 By Rob Carrigan, robcarrigan1@gmail.com

 Legend has it that Bob Womack, following his cowboy hobby of prospecting on the side, found the first gold in the Cripple Creek district as early as 1874.
-Promising rock sent it to Denver by Womack to be assayed reportedly turned out to be worth $200 of gold per ton.
+Promising rock sent in to Denver by Womack to be assayed reportedly turned out to be worth $200 of gold per ton.
 He named the area where he found the rock Poverty Gulch.
 He spent the next 16 years before he found anything else of value.

 Friends and acquaintance ribbed him about his "so-called gold mine," for years.
 Though he did not profit as handsomely as others in the district, he did however, manage to secure the option of saying, "I told you so."